 See the Call for Papers for more information.

 I submitted proposals in the past that were/were not utilized.
-Can you find them and review them for 2017 or 2018?
+Can you find them and review them for next year?

 The sheer volume of proposals received precludes retaining them from year to year.
-Proposals previously submitted to AHVMA may certainly be submitted again.
-Proposals may be new or may be those previously submitted to AHVMA.
-However, if they have been utilized at an AHVMA meeting before, they should be substantially updated or revised to be considered.
+Proposals previously submitted to AHVMA may certainly be submitted again, however, if they have been utilized at an AHVMA meeting before, they should be substantially updated or revised to be considered.
 Non-AHVMA lectures presented for allopathic audiences will require revision so that they are suitable for our educated holistic and integrative membership.